 This booklet provides an overview of issues involved in the Department's vision of an integrated waste management system and its consent-based approach to siting the facilities needed to manage nuclear waste.

 Under Secretary for Science and Energy Lynn Orr discusses the consent-based siting initiative, as part of a strategy to for long-term storage and disposal of spent nuclear fuel and high-level radioactive waste.

-As part of the consent-based siting initiative, the Department issued an Invitation for Public Comment in the Federal Register.
-We are requesting feedback from communities, states, Tribal Nations, and interested stakeholders on important considerations in designing a fair and effective process.
+The consent-based siting initiative received more than 10,000 comments in response to the Invitation for Public Comment in the Federal Register requesting feedback from communities, states, Tribal Nations, and interested stakeholders on important considerations in designing a fair and effective process.

 The Administration's Strategy for the Management and Disposal of Used Nuclear Fuel and High-Level Radioactive Waste provides a framework for moving toward a sustainable program to manage our nation’s spent nuclear fuel and high-level radioactive waste.